nmanske/optic/README.rst

 Installing
 ==========

-opper is installed using pip for Python 3.
+optic is installed using pip for Python 3.
 By default your local pip tool may be linked to Python 2.
 To be safe run the following command:

-    sudo pip3 install opper
+    sudo pip3 install optic

 If the pip3 command is not found install the package with: